RedPitaya/RedPitaya/doc/quickStart/troubleshooting/troubleshooting.rst

        * you have properly inserted Red Pitaya SD card and that it has properly installed Red Pitaya OS (Notice that Red Pitayas already comes with pre-installed OS on SD cards.
-Anyhow, SD cards might get corrupted - in such case follow these instructions to properly re-install Red Pitaya OS to SD card)
+Anyhow, SD cards might get corrupted - in such case follow :ref:`these instructions <prepareSD>` to properly re-install Red Pitaya OS to SD card)

        * try to use another SD card